CONTENT

 Purchase invoice automations

-The default VAT % for a supplier can be modified on the supplier card.
-The VAT % can be updated for multiple suppliers in bulk through the supplier listing.
-First, go to Purchases > Suppliers > Supplier listing.
-Select the desired suppliers from the listing using the checkbox on the left and Actions > Update tax rate.
+The default VAT % for a vendor can be modified on the vendor card.
+The VAT % can be updated for multiple vendors in bulk through the vendor listing.
+First, go to Purchases > Vendors > Vendor listing.
+Select the desired vendors from the listing using the checkbox on the left and Actions > Update tax rate.

-Select the fields From 24 and To 25.5% VAT rates and finally the Update button:
+Select the fields From "old VAT rate" and To "new VAT rate" and finally the Update button:

-In Netvisor, the VAT identifier processed on the account is selected in the account list settings, so the change of VAT rate during the transition period does not require changes to the account list.
+In Netvisor, the VAT identifier processed on the account is selected in the specification of accounts settings, so the change of VAT rate during the transition period does not require changes to the specification of accounts.
 If, for example, the VAT identifier KOMY is selected in the accounting account settings and domestic sales is used as the tax treatment, the accounting entries are reported and the VAT account entries are calculated correctly on the VAT calculation according to the used VAT rate.

 According to the Tax Administration's guidance, special attention should be paid to temporal allocation.
 The basic rule in temporal allocation is performance-based, i.e., to allocate VAT from sales to the calendar month during which the goods are delivered or the service is performed, and correspondingly for deductions, when the goods or service is received.
 In certain situations, cash-based or invoice-based allocation can also be used.
 The obligation to pay tax does not determine the tax period for which VAT is reported.
-During the transition period, for example, 25.5% VAT may need to be reported on the August VAT return.
 Temporal allocation works well in Netvisor during the transition period, so ensure the correct VAT rate is used on sales invoices considering the performance basis.

-The Tax Administration has instructed that both 24% and 25.5% VAT rate events are reported technically in the same section on the VAT return.
+The Tax Administration has instructed that both old and new VAT rate events are reported technically in the same section on the VAT return.
 The new VAT rate is reported from Netvisor in the same way as before.

 During the transition period, we recommend checking the VAT calculation with special care to ensure the correct VAT rates are selected for events according to application.
 If it is necessary to modify a previously reported VAT return, a corrective VAT return can be sent from Netvisor: Sending a corrective VAT return.